arrow-left

 In step 10, instead of clicking Confirm, follow the Are you integrating with Apono using Terraform? guidance.

-On the Catalog tab, click AWS.
+1. On the tab, click AWS.
 The Connect Integrations Group page appears.

 Apono automatically discovers and syncs all the instances in the environment.
 After syncing, you can manage Access Flows to these resources.